pauldorehill/FSharp.Data.Cypher/README.md

     }
     |> Cypher.Explicit.run driver

-// Results availible and have name = "NewName", but are not committed to database
+// Results available and have name = "NewName", but are not committed to database
 // i.e. they would all still have their original names if you were to query them now let results : Person [] = TransactionResult.results transactionResult

-// Commit the results -> all names in database now set. let commmit : QueryResult<Person> = TransactionResult.commit transactionResult
+// Commit the results -> all names in database now set. let commit : QueryResult<Person> = TransactionResult.commit transactionResult

 // Rollback -> there is no change to the database let rollBack : unit = TransactionResult.rollback transactionResult